home-assistant/home-assistant.io/source/_integrations/matter.markdown

     - Have the Home Assistant Companion app installed.
     - Have Google Home app installed on the Android.
     - We are not going to add the new device to Google Home.
 The app is needed because Google included the Matter SDK there.
-    - If you are using Thread: Make sure there is a Thread border router device (Nest Hub v2 or Nest Wi-Fi Pro) added to Home Assistant.
+    - If you are using Thread: Make sure there is a Thread border router device (Nest Hub v2 or Nest Wi-Fi Pro) present in your home network.
   - iPhone
     - Version 16 or higher
-    - If you are using Thread: Make sure there is a Thread border router device (HomePod Mini or V2, Apple TV 4K) added to Home Assistant.
+    - If you are using Thread: Make sure there is a Thread border router device (HomePod Mini or V2, Apple TV 4K) present in your home network.
       - For instruction on how to add these devices to Home Assistant, refer to the instructions on [adding a HomeKit device](/integrations/homekit_controller/#adding-a-homekit-device-via-ethernet-or-wi-fi).

-- If you are using Wi-Fi: Most Matter devices use the 2.4&nbsp;GHz frequency for Wi-Fi.
+- If you are adding a Wi-Fi based Matter device: Matter devices use the 2.4&nbsp;GHz frequency for Wi-Fi.
 For this reason, make sure your phone is in the same 2.4&nbsp;GHz network where you want to operate your devices.

 - Make sure the device is in close range of the border router and your phone.